shivpatidar/Chagas_followup_spectra_EST/Desktop/EST Matlab Entry Chagas Follow-up 2025/Followup/README.md

 This repository includes two toolboxes packaged directly with the code:

-- `wfdb_toolbox/` — provided as standard MATLAB m-code (no installation required)
 - `tensor_toolbox-v3.2/` — Tensor Toolbox

-Please add these toolboxes to the MATLAB path before running the scripts:
+Please add this toolboxes to the MATLAB path before running the scripts:

 ```matlab
 % Get repository root (directory where this script is located)